 The filter pane displays current filters for a list and enables you to set your own custom filters on one or more fields.
-The following figure shows an example of filter pane for a Sales Quotes list.
+The following figure shows an example of a filter pane for a Sales Quotes list.

-To display the filter pane, use Shift+F3 keyboard shortcut.
+To display the filter pane, use the Shift+F3 keyboard shortcut.
 For lists within the Role Center, you can also choose the down arrow near the page title in the navigation bar above the list, and then choose Show filter pane.

 A filter pane is divided into three sections: Views, Filter list by, and the Filter totals by:

 Some lists will include the Views section.
 Views are the variations of the list that have been preconfigured with filters.
 To switch to a different view of the list, simply select another link.
 You can temporarily change filters on a view, but the changes will not be permanently saved.

 The Filter list by section is where you add the filters on specific fields to reduce the number of displayed records.
 To add a filter, select the + Filter, select the field that you want to filter from any field in the table, and then enter filter criteria in the box.

 Some lists that display the calculated fields, such as amounts and quantities, will include the Filter totals by the section where you can adjust various dimensions that influence calculations.
 For example, you can quickly analyze your chart of accounts by filtering the amounts to a specific period, or you can view the totals for sales orders only from a specific warehouse.

 To add a filter, select the + Filter, select one of the predefined dimensions, and then add the filter criteria in the box.